My Ideas. Mine. Mine. Mine.™

 Blue Cheese Monkfish

-main fish experimental
+main fish cheese experimental

 Working on the combination of blue cheese and monkfish - which I thought went quite well together when I combined them by accident today.